scheb/2fa/doc/troubleshooting.md

 You might want to configure a time synchronization service, such as `ntpdate` on your server to make sure your server time is always in sync with UTC.

-The Google Authenticator app has an option to sync your device time.
+The Google Authenticator app has an option to sync the time your device.
 Open the app and select `Settings > Time correction for codes > Sync now` from the menu.
 Other apps might have a similar option.